baozzii/tp/docs/UserGuide.md

 <box type="note" seamless>

-**Note:** The tab completion feature brings the cursor to the first field to be filled in
+**Note:** The tab completion feature brings the cursor to the first field to be filled in.
 </box>

 Examples: